-Deborah Golden Alecson is a writer, poet, and thanatologist.
-Her books include Lost Lullaby (IntoPrint Publishing, 2014), We Are So Lightly Here: A Story About Conscious Dying (IntoPrint Publishing, 2014), Complicated Grief: A Collection of Poems (Finishing Line Press, 2014) and Alternative Treatments for Children Within the Autistic Spectrum (Keats Publishing, 1999).
-She is adjunct faculty for Excelsior College and Williams College.
-She teaches courses in thanatology and medical ethics.
-Her website is https://deborahgoldenalecson.com
+Deborah Golden Alecson is a retired professor in the field of thanatology.
+She is the author of Lost Lullaby (University of California Press, 1995), We Are So Lightly Here: A Story About Conscious Dying (IntoPrint Press, 2014), Complicated Grief: A Collection of Poems (Finishing Line Press, 2014) and Alternative Treatments for Children Within the Autistic Spectrum (Keats Publishing, 1999).
+She wrote a monthly column for The Berkshire Eagle entitled “Musings on Mortality.”

 Deborah Golden AlecsonMore Info

 Thursday, 9 May 2019 - I know that there are people, lots of people, with personal problems and responsibilities, places they need to be and things they need to do just to survive.
 They do not have the luxury of staying in bed until their courage kicks in to face the day.